Preet Bharara’s Ouster Could Be Very Bad News for Mayor de Blasio

 Just because Bharara doesn’t get to make that call anymore doesn’t mean he’s done with big decisions.
 He became a pop-culture as well as a legal star during his nearly eight years in office — not just by convicting Wall Street fraudsters, international arms dealers, and two of New York state’s top-three politicians, but by doing it with a flair for the headline-stoking phrase.
 National magazines put his face on the cover; Bruce Springsteen shouted Bharara’s name from the stage.

-Bharara’s departure is bad for the criminal-justice system, but he played his termination deftly in political and public-relations terms.
-Somehow all the details of Bharara’s principled refusal to resign made it reporters; then, having forced Trump’s hand, Bharara himself broke the news of his firing, on Twitter.
+Bharara’s departure is bad for the criminal-justice system, but he played his ouster deftly in political and public-relations terms.
+Somehow all the details of Bharara’s principled refusal to resign made it to reporters; then, having forced Trump’s hand, Bharara himself broke the news of his firing on Twitter.
 To his detractors, it was one more overhyped, grandstanding performance.
 To Bharara’s liberal fans, it reinforced his credibility as a tough-minded, independent, populist hero.

 The second one is an enviable image for a potential New York politician.
 Bharara has consistently and repeatedly claimed to have no interest in running for office.
 Yet he has just as strenuously insisted that lasting, meaningful ethics reform, something he genuinely cares about, could only come from inside government.